plan44/p44ayabd/README.md

 I hope the UI is more or less self-explanatory (even if currently in German only).

-You can add text (or images) in segments to the queue, click to re-position the knitting cursor, remove text segments alredy or not yet knitted, select a font and also restart the AYAB in case something goes wrong.
+You can add text (or images) in segments to the queue, click to re-position the knitting cursor, remove text segments already or not yet knitted, select a font and also restart the AYAB in case something goes wrong.

 Even if someone trips over the power cord and reboots the Rpi, the queue, pattern width and cursor is preserved and you should be able to continue knitting where you left off.